Connor Wong Player Props: Red Sox vs. Rays

-Connor Wong -- 1-for-4 with a double in his last game -- will be in action for the Boston Red Sox against the Tampa Bay Rays, with Jalen Beeks on the mound, on April 10 at 6:40 PM ET.
+On Tuesday, Connor Wong (on the back of going 0-for-3) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 6:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Tigers.
+In his most recent game he had a hitless showing (0-for-3) against the Rays.

 Connor Wong Game Info & Props vs. the Rays